 Clean the enclosure with water, so no ant is left in the enclosure.
 Also, wash all the objects you took from the enclosure to get rid of the ants as well.
 And don’t forget to clean the lid for any ants hiding there.
 Ants will crawl in any tight space, crack or hole and rinsing with water does not immediately kill the ants.
 Inspect all sides and every object closely for any ant that survived.
 Let the enclosure empty for a while to know for sure you have removed all ants.

 Besides cleaning the enclosure itself, you also need to find the source where the ants come from.
 If you don’t find where the ants came from and remove them, they can come back quickly when you place back the tarantula enclosure.
 Trace the ants back and find where they enter the house or even trace them back to where the nest is.
 It would be best if you stopped the ants from getting into your house (and I can imagine that this is also pleasant for you, you probably don’t like ants infesting your house).

 Use ant traps and pesticides to exterminate the ant nest from its source.
 The most important factor is that you kill the queen because the ant colony won’t survive for long without the ant queen.

-Although pesticides are very effective, they are also very effective of killing any bug species you keep as a pet — including your feeder insects.
-So use pesticides mostly for outside and absolutely don’t use it anywhere near your pets.
+Although pesticides are very effective, they are also very effective in killing any bug species you keep as a pet — including your feeder insects.
+So use pesticides mostly for outside the house and absolutely don’t use it anywhere near your pets.

 If you are early on when ants trying to reach your tarantula enclosure you best can use traps and sticky tape to catch the ants.
 But don’t use this tape close to your spider pets and be mindful that when they do it will injure your spider or any other bug with little sight of a hopeful future.